María Cano: Career

-Cano co-founded the party newspaper, La justicia and wrote for numerous other publications.
+Cano co-founded the party newspaper, La justicia, and wrote for numerous other publications.
 In 1928, she led the fight against the government's ley heroica, a law designed to suppress communism.
 She also supported Nicaraguan leader Augusto César Sandino against the invasion of US troops.
 In November 1928, a strike of banana plantation workers culminated in a massacre of workers at a demonstration at Ciénaga, Magdalena on 6 December.
 Although Cano was not present, she was charged with conspiracy and imprisoned.
 She became politically isolated after an ideological split in the socialist ranks and was unsuccessful in a 1934 attempt at returning to politics.

 Cano left Bogotá and worked for the Antioquia State Press in Medellín.
-The Medellín Women's Alliance recognised her contributions in 1945, and in 1960 she was appointed as speaker for the Democratic Organization of Antioquia Women.
+The Medellín Women's Alliance recognised her contributions in 1945.
+In 1960 she was appointed as the speaker for the Democratic Organization of Antioquia Women.

 Personal life

 Cano lived with communist writer and orator Ignacio Torres Giraldo.